Dead Man's Chest: Background

 Stevenson found the name "Dead Man's Chest" among a list of Virgin Island names in a book by Charles Kingsley, possibly in reference to the Dead Chest Island off Peter Island in the British Virgin Islands.
 As Stevenson once said, "Treasure Island came out of Kingsley's At Last: A Christmas in the West Indies (1871); where I got the 'Dead Man's Chest'—that was the seed."
 That is, Stevenson saw the three words "Dead Man's Chest" in Kingsley's book among a list of names, germinating in Stevenson's mind it was the "seed", which then grew into the novel.

 Original song

 In Treasure Island, Stevenson only wrote the chorus, leaving the remainder of the song unwritten, and to the reader's imagination:

-Another lyric in the novel, near its end:
+Another lyric is in the novel in Chapter 23:

-Stevenson does not make clear if this lyric is part of "Dead Man's Chest" or another fictional song entirely.
-Regardless, the words of the lyric help advance the storyline.
+This lyric also occurs in Chapter 34, where it is "With one man of the crew alive".
+It is referred to as "that other ship they [pirates] sang about", and part of "a dull, old, droning sailor's song".
+Stevenson does not make clear if these lyrics are part of "Dead Man's Chest" or another fictional song entirely.